 Delicate Arch is a 52-foot-tall freestanding natural arch, and it’s been on my bucket list for years now.
 It is widely recognized as the symbol of the state of Utah, and you can see it on a lot of people’s license plates.
 Please be careful and watch for the weather conditions (summer heat or winter ice) when you ever want to do this 3 mi hike.
 It seems and looks easy, but once you’re out there at the not-so-great time, things can get downhill real fast.

 I thought we were prepared by slapping on a lot of sunscreens and packing along a lot of water, but the heat was very intense that day.
 Highly recommend you do any of these ‘desert’ hikes super early in the morning to avoid the heat and very little shade.

-Stay: MainStay Suites Moab near Arches National Park (356 S Main St, Moab UT 84532) – has one of the best free breakfasts out of all of the hotels in this trip!
+Stay: MainStay Suites Moab near Arches National Park (356 S Main St, Moab UT 84532) – has one of the best free breakfasts out of all of the hotels on this trip!

 This was more like a walk through the park, 0.3 miles only with lots of shaded and sand for kids to play around.
-Funny that we were overly-prepared and brought along food and so much water.
+It funny that we were overly-prepared and brought along food and so much water.

 Trail access: Devils Garden trailhead parking lot.
 Distance: 1.6 miles round trip.

-Landscape Arch is the world’s longest stone spans, stretches 306 feet and is only 11 feet thick at its center.
+Landscape Arch is the world’s longest stone span, stretches 306 feet, and is only 11 feet thick at its center.
 At Arches, things are constantly changing.
 There are remnants of fallen rocks and arches all throughout the park.
-It’s hot and dry yet so much greenery that give the park such interesting contrast and colors.
+It’s hot and dry yet so much greenery that gives the park such interesting contrast and colors.